Harrison "Gabe" Frank, MD

 Dr Frank, a native of Northbrook, IL, began his education at the University of Wisconsin-Stevens Point, graduating with a degree in Biology.
 After a 3 year hiatus playing professional basketball at home and overseas, Dr Frank continued his education at the prestigious Jefferson Medical College in Philadelphia.
 His training continued at Wake Forest Baptist Health, where he completed a fellowship in NeuroRehabiliation.

-Dr Frank has spent has spent the last several years treating several different types of chronic medical conditions.
+Dr Frank has spent the last several years treating several different types of chronic medical conditions.
 It was during that time that he began his interest in regenerative and anti-aging medicine, and has gone through extensive additional training with the American Academy for Anti-Aging Medicine.
 Dr Frank looks to treat the cause of the disease, not just cover it up with medications.
 As a Rehabilitation physician, Dr Frank focuses on restoring the body to its highest functioning capacity.

 By opening the Frank Institute for Health and Wellness, Dr Frank has created a unique, one of a kind practice that focuses on the person as a whole.